bouracha/generative_imputation/README.md

 ![Example](datasets/data_structure_example.png "Example of how datasets folder should look")

-It is necessary to also add a saved_models folder as each trained model will produce a lot of images and data as it trains.
+It is necessary to also add a saved_models folder as each trained model will produce a lot of checkpoints and data as it trains.
 If training several models it is cleaner to have a separate folder for each of these sub-folders, so saving checkpoints to folders within a saved_models folder is hardcoded.

 ## Training commands
 To train HG-VAE as in the paper: